-Your Benefits Card is a debit card used to access the money you set aside for your pre-tax purchases.
-But it’s important to note that the store registers will read it as a credit card.
-Just remember these differences and you’ll have no troubles:
+Your Benefits Card is a debit card.
+You use it to access the money you set aside for your pre-tax purchases.
+When you make a purchase, the business will run it like a normal credit card.
+Just remember these differences:

-Most of these stores have elected to participate in the IRS Benefits Card program (for a comprehensive nationwide listing go to www.sig-is.org and click on IIAS Merchant List).
-When you’re ready to check out, their system can tell which items are eligible expenses and which are not.
+Most of these stores have elected to participate in the IRS Benefits Card program (for a nationwide listing, visit www.sig-is.org and click on IIAS Merchant List).

 Most services provided in these locations are eligible IRS expenses; however some are not, such as cosmetic procedures.
 Unlike grocery or pharmacy stores, providers do not typically use bar codes, so their systems can’t tell which services are eligible.

-When paying for your healthcare services, you can hand your Benefits Card to the front desk and the system will automatically approve services that match your copay, or multiples of your copay (not coinsurance) from your benefit plan.
+When paying for your healthcare services, hand your Benefits Card to the front desk.The system will automatically approve services that match your copay from your benefit plan.
 You will not have to submit supporting documentation for these services.

 If the provider’s charge is for something other than a copay, it’s just a three-step process: